-The School district's responsibility to the parents or to persons in a parental relation to a student designated as limited English proficient is to notify the parent in English and a language they understand the child's placement in an instructional bilingual or free-standing English as a second language program and their options.
+The School district's responsibility to the parents or to persons in a parental relation to a student designated as an English Language Learner is to notify the parent in English and a language they understand the child's placement in an instructional bilingual or free-standing English as a second language program and their options.
 School districts offering programs to limited English proficient students meet with the parents or other persons in parental relation to such students, at least twice a year, to help them understand the goals of the program, and how they might help their children.
 (CR Part 154.3)(k)(1) (14 KB)

 - at a minimum, the student shall participate in a free-standing English as a second language program.